 Stenosing tenosynovitis is often referred to as “trigger finger.”
-It is a sometimes painful hand condition characterized by a difficulty to straighten your fingers, and a popping sensation when you are able to straighten them.
+It is a sometimes painful hand condition characterized by a difficulty to straighten your fingers and a popping sensation when you are able to straighten them.
 After the pop, the finger will suddenly shoot straight out.
-Any finger or thumb can become a trigger finger, and the base of the problem is the pulley at the base of a finger thickening and tightening around a tendon, restricting the tendon’s movement.
+The thumb or any finger can become a trigger finger, and the base of the problem is the pulley at the base of a finger thickening and tightening around a tendon, restricting the tendon’s movement.
 The affected finger can even get stiff and locked.
 Trigger finger is generally more common in women.

 - Difficulty straightening the fingers or thumb

 - Catching or popping sensation when straightening fingers or thumb

 - Affected finger or thumb is swollen or inflamed

 - Affected finger or thumb is in pain

 - Soreness in the base of the finger or thumb

 Diagnosis can be determined by a physical examination and discussion of medical history.
 Depending on severity and circumstances, trigger finger may be treated either non-surgically or surgically.